 Vinegar + Water + Baking Soda + Liquid Dishwashing Detergent + Hydrogen Peroxide

-This is actually two homemade cleaners.
-I found this recipe here.
+These are two homemade recipes that I found here.

 The first one includes a 50% mixture of water and vinegar.
 Treat the stained area with this mixture then blot dry with a white towel or paper towel.
 Use a wet/dry vacuum to remove excess moisture.

-Then mix one cup hydrogen peroxide (use only 3% max or it’ll stain) and one teaspoon of liquid detergent.
-Apply this mixture using your hands (wear gloves) on the carpet and allow it to dry.
-Once it is dry use a vacuum cleaner to clean up.
+Then mix one cup hydrogen peroxide (use only 3% max, or it’ll stain) and one teaspoon of liquid detergent.
+Apply this mixture using your hands (please wear gloves) on the carpet and allow it to dry once it is dry, use a vacuum cleaner to remove the residue.